Could common myths about addiction be keeping you or someone you love from getting the treatment and support needed to recover?

 In reality, people become more fulfilled and engaged human beings capable of maintaining strong and healthy relationships.
 People are more able to authentically connect while not using substances making recovery much less lonely than active addiction.

-You have to be religious to get sober or clean
+Myth 6: You have to be religious to get sober

 While many people do get sober with the help of religion, religious faith is by no means a prerequisite for recovery.

-Many 12-step fellowships use the word ‘God’ which might scare non-religious people.
-However, in this case, ‘God’ refers to any Higher Power of your understanding.
-This power simply needs to be greater than you and can be the universe, morality the 12-steps etc.
+Many 12-step fellowships use the word ‘God’ which can put non-religious people off.
+In this case, ‘God’ refers to any Higher Power of your understanding.
+That power just needs to be greater than you.
+It can be the universe, a sense of morality, or the 12 steps themselves.

 The concept of surrender as contained in 12-step fellowships is important because self-will alone, relying on one’s own will, is not enough to keep one sober.
 One needs to find a source of power from outside oneself to be able to stay clean and sober.